Cat Pee Smells Too Strong? Here’s What You Need to Know

 Aside from strong-smelling urine, kidney disease in cats can present with other symptoms such as increased thirst and urination, weight loss, decreased appetite, vomiting, and lethargy.
 If you suspect that your cat may have kidney disease, it is essential to consult with a veterinarian for a thorough examination and appropriate diagnostic tests.

 Treatment for kidney disease aims to manage the condition, slow its progression, and alleviate symptoms.
-This may involve dietary modifications, fluid therapy, medications to control blood pressure or stimulate kidney function, and other supportive measures.
+This may involve a homemade diet, fluid therapy, medications to control blood pressure or stimulate kidney function, and other supportive measures.
 Regular monitoring and follow-up visits with your veterinarian are crucial to assess the effectiveness of the treatment plan and make any necessary adjustments.

 Diabetes